Last updated: May 8, 2025

 - Watch their Eye Movement: Avoiding eye contact might mean disinterest or discomfort, while steady eye contact often indicates engagement.

-How to Change Topics Based on Crowd’s Mood or Responses:
+How to Change Topics Based on the Crowd’s Mood or Responses:

 - Feel the Shift: If you notice discomfort or disinterest, it’s a cue to change gears.